Badminton at the Summer Olympics: History

 The 1972 Summer Olympics saw the inaugural staging of badminton, as a demonstration sport.
-Two decades later the sport was officially introduced to the Olympics in 1989, and debuted in competition at the 1992 Games where 4 events were held, with singles and doubles events for both men and women.
+Two decades later, after a successful exhibition at the 1988 games, the sport was officially introduced to the Olympics in 1989, and debuted in competition at the 1992 Games where 4 events were held, with singles and doubles events for both men and women.
 Four medals were awarded in each event, including two bronzes.
 At the following Games in 1996, had 5 events with the addition of mixed doubles.
 Since 1996 there is a playoff between the two semi-final losers to determine the sole winner of the bronze medal.
-This format has continued to 2020 Olympics.
+This format has continued to 2024 Olympics.